 In time, the various components would become so fully integrated as to become unrecognizable, but the expanded mission endured.
 The strategic policy emphasis within INS and NAVWAG, for example, was a wholly new direction that saw political scientists rubbing shoulders with the quantitative analysts of OEG for the first time.
-That legacy can be seen today in CNA's Center for Strategic Studies and the China Studies group.
+That legacy can be seen today in CNA's Strategy, Policy, Plans, and Programs division, as well as the China and Indo-Pacific Security Affairs division.